PoeticHipo/PoeticHipo.github.io/README.md

 # PoeticHipo.github.io
 Div 1 Timer
 Hello,
 This is a Division 1 Speed Run timer.

-I had Google Gemini help me build.
+I had Google Gemini write this up for me.

 Everything is local on your computer.